Biology and Molecular Biology: Applied work

 It is not possible to include more than 30 credits of Applied work in a biology or molecular biology degree at Lund University.

-- Hand in the registration form (pdf), signed by you and by the supervisor, and a preliminary plan to your study advisor
+- Hand in the registration form (pdf), signed by you and by the supervisor, and a preliminary plan to the course leader

-- Short statement report to the course leader after approximately two weeks (e-mail)
+- Send a short statement report to the course leader after approximately two weeks (e-mail)

 - Hand in the final report to the course leader, together with a certificate from the supervisor